pivotal-cf/docs-datastax/configuration.html.md

 * Admin username
 * Admin password

-The admin credentials would be used to create a user for each of the bound applications.
+The admin credentials would be used for managing users in order to bind and unbind CF applications.

 ![Image of OpsManager Cassandra Cluster Configuration](cluster-settings.png)